 Rev 2:10 Do not fear any of those things which you are about to [mello] suffer.
 Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
 Be faithful until death, and I will give you the crown of life.
 (On the heals of “the time is near” in 1:3, it is clear that these words are meant for John’s readers)

 Rev 2:25 “Nevertheless what you have, hold fast until I come.”
-(Continued expectation of His Parousia—much like the exortation from the writer of Hebrews, “For you have need of endurance…for a very little while & the coming one will come & will not tarry)
+(Continued expectation of His Parousia—much like the exhortation from the writer of Hebrews, “For you have need of endurance…for a very little while & the coming one will come & will not tarry)

 Rev 3:10 “I also will keep you from the hour of testing which is about to come [mello] upon the whole world.”
 (As he said in First John, it is the last hour.
 It should not go without notice that most translations omit “about to” & substitute “shall”.
-However in the light of the following verse “coming quickly”, one might presumed that neutering the time reference is not particularly prudent.
+However in the light of the following verse “coming quickly”, one might presume that neutering the time reference is not particularly prudent.
 Translators clearly have their own paradigms with which the Word is filtered)

 Rev 3:11 “I am coming quickly.
 Hold fast to what you have, that no one may take your crown.”
 (In consort with the other imminency passages this is another reference to the timing of His coming)